 Ontological grounding and ontology generation

 The grounding process requires in-depth biology knowledge, insight into the way biological databases are populated, as well as ontology engineering skills, based on the understanding of upper level ontology principles and description logics.
 Aware that a straightforward, automatized “ontologization” of a database schema is not possible, the ontology engineer has to critically assess the pros and cons of competing modelling strategies.
-This must be perfor- med in a way that correctly accounts for the underlying biological reality on the one hand, and that provides enough expressiveness to address the use cases (formulated as competency questions), on the other hand.
+This must be performed in a way that correctly accounts for the underlying biological reality on the one hand, and that provides enough expressiveness to address the use cases (formulated as competency questions), on the other hand.

 The workflow can be described as follows: